 The band was cooking with joy and enthusiasm.
-Adam, normally reserved except when lost in the midst of a song, was cheerfully speaking and sharing thoughts and life experiences that I’d never heard.
+Adam, normally reserved except when lost in the midst of a song, was cheerfully sharing thoughts on life and music that I’d never heard.
 His tales gave new meaning and context to songs that I’d thought I’d consumed to their fullest.

 Now they beg further exploration.

-I wish I could offer a set list or photos or specific examples of stellar playing but all I can say is the songs felt like a perfect mix for affair.
-No particular attention paid to any given album, their repertoire given equal attention and reverence.
+I wish I could offer a set list or photos or specific examples of stellar playing but all I can say is the songs felt like a perfect mix for the affair.
+Their albums seemed to receive equal attention and reverence.

-But I have nothing beyond that because it was the first show I’ve been to in I don’t know how long where jotting down the set list or taking notes or puling my phone out for a photo or quick video never even occurred to me.
+I have nothing beyond that though because it was the first show I’ve been to in I don’t know how long where the idea of jotting down the set list, taking notes, or puling my phone out for a photo never even occurred to me.

-It was the greatest concert I’ve ever attended.
+It was the best concert I’ve ever attended.